sraja1114/Car-Guardian/README.md

 ### Hardware Installation
-1. Plug in a 1080p logitech camera into the laptop
+1. Plug in the Logitech Webcam into the computer (further explained in the Software Installation Section)
 2. Plug the 7in LCD screen into the laptop
 3. Plug the car’s power adapter into the laptop
 4. Plug the OBD port into laptop